lipoja/URLExtract/README.rst

 Requirements
 ~~~~~~~~~~~~

 - IDNA for converting links to IDNA format
-- uritools for
+- uritools for domain name validation

    ::